emdnaia/revlos/README.md

 # Description

-revlos is a rl based web login form bruteforcer
+revlos is an RL-powered web login form brute-forcer

 ## Installation